 Bernie is a Kokoda tragic.
 He first trekked with Kokoda to honour his father who served in New Guinea during the war.
 He has since trekked it 55 times.
 Bernie has transposed his success in business to his passion for leading treks across the Kokoda Trail.

 Bernie first trekked Kokoda in 2003 as a tribute to his father who saw active service in PNG during the war.

 The experience had a profound effect on him and he is now a student of the campaign.
-Bernie has now trekked Kokoda 43 times and is familiar with all aspects each of the battles of the Kokoda campaign.
+Bernie has now trekked Kokoda more than 50 times and is familiar with all aspects and each of the battles of the Kokoda campaign.
 He has also established a close relationship with our Koiari and Orokaiva guides and carriers who have enormous respect for him.

 Following on with his passion for Kokoda and all that it represents, Bernie along with his colleague Gary Blackwood, who himself has accomplished various Kokoda treks, have made available a Kokoda Scholarship, namely 'The George Collins Award'.

 This incentive is open to year 10 students attending any one of the 5 Secondary Colleges within the Baw Baw Shire and is wholly funded by the generosity of local sponsors.

 Applicants are required to construct an essay entailing what Kokoda meant to Australia and the significance of Kokoda to them as an individual.
 Since the inception of the 'George Collins Award', George Collins himself, a veteran of Kokoda aged 96 years, 30 students have made the crossing of The Owen Stanley's.
 The scholarship also enhances the importance of Kokoda and its need to be recognised and remembered.
 Bernie remains true to the meaning of Kokoda and all that it holds as it serves to remind us of the 'Never Say Die' effort of those ragged bloody heroes.